Objectives

 Outcome

 We delivered a successful minimal viable product and a solid foundation of work flow for the client company to continue to scale.
-The product, OOOPEN Lab, has obtained 60+ clients in Taiwan and now preparing to expand oversea.
+The product, OOOPEN Lab, has obtained 60+ clients in Taiwan and now preparing to expand oversea as of this writing (mid 2025).

 Note